glfrazier/StateMachine/README.md

 ```
 then when the state machine's current state is set to `State1`, then `OUTPUT_B` is immediately invoked
 and the state machine immediately transitions to `State2`.

+There is a simple example of building and running a StateMachine in the test/ folder.